 Kidznotes changes the life trajectory of underserved K-12 students through orchestral training.

 Our program is based on the El Sistema model of youth orchestras, which started in Venezuela and has now spread worldwide.
-We provide 10 hours of music instruction a week free of charge to all participants, who are currently in grades k-7th.
+We provide 10 hours of music instruction a week free of charge to all participants.
+Currently our students range in grades from K-7th.

-Our vision is to be a catalyst for change that uses music to build a thriving network of children, families, and partners where the passion for music unleashes the human potential to transform lives and communities.
-The foundation of our vision is our commitment to embrace and value diversity, excellence, and collaboration in our daily lives.
+Our vision is to be a catalyst for change that uses music to build a thriving network of children, families and partners in which the passion for music unleashes the human potential to transform lives and communities.
+The foundation of our vision is our commitment to embrace and value diversity, excellence and collaboration in our daily lives.

-Studies repeatedly find that music training is positively associated with more complex brain development, higher school achievement (e.g., math, reading, SAT scores, graduation rates, etc.), and a host of measures of long-term social, economic and emotional well-being.
-Second, research suggests that the earlier the introduction to music, the greater the impact or benefit.
-Kidznotes will serve students Kindergarten-High School, utilizing community-based facilities to provide 10 hours of intensive instruction a week to children in years crucial to their brain and behavioral development.
+Studies repeatedly find that music training is positively associated with more complex brain development, higher school achievement (e.g., math, reading, SAT scores, graduation rates, etc.) and a host of other gauges of long-term social, economic and emotional well-being.
+Research also suggests that the earlier the introduction to music, the greater the impact or benefit.
+Kidznotes will serve students K-12, utilizing community-based facilities to provide 10 hours of intensive instruction a week to children in years crucial to their brain and behavioral development.

-Through independent evaluation, Compass Evaluation has determined that Kidznotes students are demonstrating positive development across a variety of indicators, including musical proficiency, academic performance and personal/social growth.
+Through independent evaluation, it’s been determined that Kidznotes students are demonstrating positive development across a variety of indicators, including musical proficiency, academic performance and personal/social growth.
 In qualifying Kidznotes’ impact on school success when compared to their peers, data indicates that students participating in Kidznotes:

 - Are more frequently identified as having self-determination and persistence

-These initial findings are based on early data; an immediate next step is to replicate data collection during the 2013-14 school years in Durham, and add data from new students in Wake County, expanding the sample size used in analyses as Kidznotes grows
+These initial findings are based on early data.
+An immediate next step is to replicate data collection during the 2013-14 school year in Durham and to add data from new students in Wake County, expanding the sample size used in future analyses.

 Durham and Southeast Raleigh confront the unfortunate, poverty-based reality of neighborhoods in which children’s futures are tragically compromised even before they arrive at the schoolhouse door.
-As extensive research has shown, children from low-income communities often lack the basic social, emotional, and intellectual skills to start kindergarten on an equal footing with their more affluent peers.
-By the third grade, so many have been unable to master basic reading and math skills that their fortunes already seem cast.
+As extensive research has shown, children from low-income communities often lack the basic social, emotional and intellectual skills to start kindergarten on an equal footing with their more affluent peers.
+By the third grade, so many have been unable to master basic reading and math skills that their fortunes seem predetermined.